amida-tech/blue-button/lib/parser/cms/README.md

 11. Need to make sure that object types are very consistent with the model given in bb, probably will need to write tests to make sure the returned object model is the same as the model that has been parsed.

-12. Demographics needs to be able to handle single key value pairs just in case.
+12. Demographics needs to be able to handle single key value pairs just in case.(Done)

 13. Need to write the code system functionality to the parser.